-- The Company has outstanding receivables from Fine Properties, its parent, and other related parties under common ownership amounting to ₽70.2 million as of 31 December 2015. - The Company has outstanding payables from related parties amounting to ₱18.4 million as of 31 December 2015, for the working capital requirements of the said related parties.
+- The Company has outstanding receivables from Fine Properties, its parent, and other related parties under common ownership amounting to #70.2 million as of 31 December 2015 which principally pertain to advances and reimbursement of expenses, as well as sale of real properties. - The Company has outstanding payables from a related party, Brittany Estates Corporation amounting to #18.4 million as of 31 December 2015, which principally pertain to advances and reimbursement of expenses, as well as purchase of real estate properties.